Jasmine-yz/Cyclistic_Case_Study/README.md

 **Verification:** The length of all ride_id values is consistently 16 characters,indicating that no cleanup is required.

-5. The started_at and ended_at fields indicate the start time and end times of the trip in yyyy-MM-dd hh:mm:ss UTC format.
+5. The started_at and ended_at fields indicate the start time and end times of the trip in YYYY-MM-DD HH:MI:SS UTC format.
 The ride_length, day_of_week, and month fields will be created during the **Cleaning process**, followed by additional exploration such as identifying outliers.

 ### Data Cleaning
 SQL Query: [Data Cleaning](https://github.com/Jasmine-yz/Cyclistic_Case_Study/blob/main/Data%20Cleaning.sql)

 - ride_length, day_of_week, and month fields are added.